Best-rated New Cars in NZ

 However, driving experiences do differ greatly between vehicles.
 And, of course, nowadays, how a car drives covers much more than just accelerating, braking and steering.
 It includes smart safety features, Bluetooth and phone connectivity, as well as high-tech entertainment and navigation systems.

-Therefore, it's understandable that Driving Experience is the No.1 concern for the majority of Kiwis in our survey (36%) when rating their new cars, placing higher than Vehicle Reliability (24%) and Value for Money (16%).
+Overall, Reliability of Vehicle is the No.1 concern for the majority of Kiwis in our survey (35%) when rating their new cars, placing slightly higher than Driving Experience (32%).

-Here's the full rundown of what Kiwi drivers say are the main things they consider when rating their new car purchases:
+Here's the full rundown of what Kiwi drivers say are the main things they consider when rating their new car purchases.
+And it's interesting to note that Value for Money is not a prime consideration for most Kiwi new car buyers: